-Fact: Joint physical custody may result in an array of parenting time arrangements to fit the needs of child/ren and support is calculated accordingly.
+Fact: No. Joint physical custody may result in an array of parenting time arrangements to fit the needs of child/ren and support is calculated accordingly.

 Myth: We each have a child living with us therefore neither of us should pay support.

-Fact: The number of children and their placement are only two issues considered when calculating the appropriate child support obligation.
+Fact: No. The number of children and their placement are only two issues considered when calculating the appropriate child support obligation.
 The child support guidelines also calculate a child support obligation based on each parent’s actual income or the ability to earn income.

 Myth: If I can’t see the children, I don’t have to pay child support / If I didn’t get child support, I don’t have to send the children.